hieunguyendev2206/hieunguyendev2206/README.md

 </p>

-- ✍ I have completed HTML,CSS,JS course at Coursera and know how to use technologies such as: Bootstrap, TailwindCSS.
-I also know how to use technologies like: MongoDB, Prisma and Pusher
+- ✍ I am learning C# along with .NET technology to develop Back-end for Website.
+In addition, I also know how to use technologies: HTML, CSS, JS, BootStrap, TailwinCSS to build Front-end for Website and understand how to use database management systems such as: SQL Server, MySQL, MongoDB
-- ✍ I'm learning C# and Java.
+- ✍

 <br />